It’s Time Sports Teams Started Winning on OTT

 Keeping up with the LeBrons?

-It is no secret that the most precious commodity in sports is the live video of games.
+It is no secret that the most precious commodity in sports is live coverage of games.
 As such, deals for exclusive distribution range in the millions to billions of dollars and are often managed by entire leagues rather than individual teams.
 Even when considering that live in-game video is unlikely to find its way to a team specific streaming service any time soon, that still leaves 22 hours on game days and an entire offseason that can be filled with team-related content.
-With unlimited access to players and venues, cable sports networks have already proven that there are huge audiences for pre/post-game coverage, behind the scenes series, and a whole host of reality show concepts that individual teams can expand on.
+With unlimited access to players and venues, cable sports networks have already proven that there are huge audiences for pre/post-game coverage, behind the scenes series, and a whole host of reality show concepts for individual teams can expand on.
 Be it content styled like HBO Hard Knocks or focused on life off the playing field, generating intriguing series at scale with limited budget is achievable; what Yankee fan wouldn’t want to watch Cooking on The Road with C.C.
 Sabathia, or Lakers Fan wouldn’t tune in for LeBron and his family’s own version of Keeping up with the Kardashians?
 Many players would be eager to boost their exposure by participating, in turn nurturing their relationship with fans.
 The closer fans feel to players, the more jerseys and other merchandise they buy and the more games they attend – benefiting both team and athlete.
 There is also the value of the data to be gathered, not only limited to user demographics, but also metrics illuminating which players are most popular and generating revenue, helping to better assess their off-field value come contract negotiations.

 F.A.A.S: Fandom-as-a Service…